compTAG/student-resources/how-tos/onboarding.md

 ## Logistics

-### Meeting Location
-We currently meet on Tuesday mornings via Zoom.

-### Weekly Meetings
+We have a one hour research seminar and writing workshops year-round, and a summer weekly book club.
+In addition, we schedule prove-a-thons, which is a common time to work on research problems.
 See slack for the updated meeitng times.
-We have a one hour research seminar year-round, and a summer weekly book club.
-In addition, we schedule prove-a-thons, which is a common time to work on research problems.

 ## Onboarding Tasks